bowrango/website/content/posts/wolfram.md

 draft = false
 +++

-I was accepted into the [Wolfram Research Physics Program](https://education.wolfram.com/summer-school/programs/physics/) to have my research advised under Stephen Wolfram.
+I was accepted into the [Wolfram Research Physics Program](https://education.wolfram.com/summer-school/programs/physics/) to have my work advised under Stephen Wolfram.
 I unfortunately had to decline due to work conflicts but might be collaborating in the future.

 My research would've been optimal annealing control of electronic oscillators for combinatorial optimization.